MicrosoftDocs/Contribute/Contribute/index.md

    ![Location of the Edit link](./media/index/edit-article.png)

 2. Next, click the pencil icon, to edit the article as shown.
-If the pencil icon is grayed out, you need to either login to your GitHub account or create a new account.
+If the pencil icon is grayed out, you need to either log in to your GitHub account or create a new account.

    ![Location of the pencil icon](./media/index/edit-icon.png)